When Shoplifting Is A Felony: Retailers Back Harsher Penalties For Store Theft

 The main way that retailers are pushing for harsher shoplifting punishments, according to Public Citizen, has to do with the dollar value that states use to determine whether an incident is a felony (typically punishable by over a year in prison) or a misdemeanor (typically punishable by less than a year in jail, often served on probation).

-In recent years, concerns about mass incarceration has pushed most states to raise the felony threshold.
+In recent years, concerns about mass incarceration have pushed most states to raise the felony threshold.
 Many say, for example, that theft below $1,000 should be a misdemeanor.
 But disputes around these amounts persist.

 Retail trade groups have argued that prosecutors should be able to aggregate shoplifting incidents to crack down on repeat offenders.
-With the same goal, the groups in many states have lobbied in favor lower thresholds for the value of stolen property that triggers a felony charge.
+With the same goal, the groups in many states have lobbied in favor of lower thresholds for the value of stolen property that triggers a felony charge.

 Opponents of higher felony thresholds argue they encourage more shoplifting because organized groups can simply adjust to stealing more valuable items without fear of facing stiffer charges.
 In recent years, the Pew Charitable Trusts studied states that raised their thresholds and reported that property crime rates were falling before the change and continued to fall afterward.

 The National Retail Federation's 2020 security survey found that shoplifting apprehensions and prosecutions have fallen dramatically since 2015.
 Meanwhile, the average loss per each shoplifting incident declined only slightly to $270.
-According to the Insurance Information Institute, most insurance policies do not cover shoplifting, but can cover burglaries.
+According to the Insurance Information Institute, most insurance policies do not cover shoplifting but can cover burglaries.

 Something major is getting lost in all of this, says Pew's Jake Horowitz.
 If the goal is to deter crime, tougher punishment is actually not the best approach.

 "This may surprise some folks, but it's one of the least controversial ideas among people who study crime," Horowitz says.
-More severe punishments are expensive, costing taxpayers, but he says severity is "essentially meaningless" compared to the most important factor: certainty of punishment.
+More severe punishments are expensive, costing taxpayers, but he says severity is "essentially meaningless" compared with the most important factor: certainty of punishment.

 "Research shows clearly that the chance of being caught is a vastly more effective deterrent than even draconian punishment," says the National Institute of Justice, an agency of the U.S. Justice Department.
 "Prison sentences (particularly long sentences) are unlikely to deter future crime.
 Prisons actually may have the opposite effect."